asciimike/mikemcdonald.co/content/cities/tokyo.md

 ### Liquors Hasegawa (Tokyo Station)

-There are two locations in Tokyo Station, this is the bigger of the two (and more importantly, the one that offers samples).
-Samples vary from ¥100 to ¥500, so it's one of the best ways I know of to get rid of all that spare change.
+There are two locations in Tokyo Station, but you'll want to go to the one on Yaesu chika first street, as it's the better of the two (it's the one that offers samples).
+Samples vary from ¥100 to ¥500, based on the price of the bottle.
+Typically, I'll stop by on my way out of the country in order to get rid of all my spare change.

-This is also a great place to pick up a bottle of Elixir Vegetal (barrel proof Chartreuse green) for about $20 (200ml).

 ### Shinanoya (Ginza, Shinjuku, Shibuya)